Tk-Glitch/PKGBUILDS/README.md

 For the current stable mainline kernel version, you can find per-arch optimized daily builds for PDS and MuQSS variants here : https://repo.kitsuna.net/ - Thanks to LordKitsuna.

 **Wanna talk about it?
 Need help?
-Feel free to join the Frog Family discord server : https://discord.gg/jRy3Nxk**
+Feel free to join the Frogging Family discord server : https://discord.gg/jRy3Nxk**

 **If you like my work, consider visiting my patreon page : https://www.patreon.com/tkglitch**

-## Thanks to Oli, Fábio, Bill, Kristoffer, Typhoon, Ole Erik, Stephan and all my anonymous Patrons!
+## Thanks to Lutris, Oli, Fábio, Bill, Kristoffer, Typhoon, Ole Erik, Stephan and all my anonymous Patrons and supporters!
 Much frog love to you guys <3

 **You can also donate to me via https://www.paypal.me/TkGlitch**